-Under the conjunctive management framework proposed for the Wairarapa Valley (Hughes and Gyopari, 2011), groundwater takes from areas classified as Category B are managed solely as groundwater takes where q/Q < 0.6 and the rate of stream depletion is less than 10 L/s (calculated using the seasonal average abstraction rate).
-While this approach is reasonable in the Wairarapa Valley where a majority of streams potentially affected by groundwater abstraction are relatively large (e.g. a MALF of 250 L/s or higher), many streams draining the coastal plain on the Kapiti Coast have a considerably lower flow.
+Under the conjunctive management framework proposed for the Wairarapa Valley (Hughes and Gyopari, 2010), groundwater takes from areas classified as Category B are managed solely as groundwater takes where q/Q <0.6 and the rate of stream depletion is less than 10 L/s (calculated using the seasonal average abstraction rate).
+While this approach is reasonable in the Wairarapa Valley where a majority of streams potentially affected by groundwater abstraction are relatively large (e.g. a MALF of 250 L/s or higher), low flow discharge in many streams draining the coastal plain on the Kapiti Coast is much lower.

-To ensure appropriate protection of stream ecology of smaller streams, it is recommended that the criteria for application of pumping regulation on Category B groundwater takes be amended to include additional criteria of greater than 10% of MALF in streams with a MALF less than 100 L/s as follows:
+In order to ensure appropriate protection of stream ecology in these smaller streams, it is recommended that the criteria for application of pumping regulation on Category B groundwater takes be amended to include additional criteria of greater than 10% of MALF in streams with a MALF less than 100 L/s as follows: